 Johnny Wilson, who has a dual background in drilling and hydrogeology, started the day on a light not.
 “We thought we’d show you how wells are drilled before you try to tell us how to drill wells,” he told the students, who potentially will work as consultants for government or private industry.

 The group toured the shop, which contains a 14-foot test well, learned about the challenges of water-well drilling and learned the ideal conditions for air and mud rotary versus cable-tool drilling.
 As veteran driller John Wilson looked on, the crew witnessed startup of Wilsons’ air-rotary rig.
 Matt Wilson explained, among other things, differences in drill bits.

 They also learned about setting screens and discussed soil makeup in the area centred in Elgin County, which is largely glacial till and limestone.
 They also received samples of well records.

-The students visited a well site to observe a well that had issues with high iron content and straightness likely related to improper grouting.
-Johnny Wilson explained that a cable tool can be good for centring a well and that gravel pack and proper grouting helps keep it straight.
+The students visited a well site to observe a well that had issues with high iron content and straightness likely related to improper grouting, Johnny Wilson said.
+Wilson explained that a cable tool can be good for centring a well and that gravel pack and proper grouting helps keep it straight.
 They also observed newer wells that were done properly.

-The lively – and unusually warm – March day ended with a different kind of demonstration: Johnny Wilson played his Celtic drum, a Bodhran, and sang a favourite Atlantic tune.
+The lively – and unusually warm – March day ended with a different kind of demonstration: Johnny Wilson played his Celtic drum, Bodhran, sang a favourite Atlantic tune.